openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 ## Reporting and Polling

-ZigBee has a standard way of configuring how a device sends status reports to the binding - this is called Reporting.
+Zigbee has a standard way of configuring how a device sends status reports to the binding - this is called Reporting.
 Reporting is configured using three pieces of information -:

 - Minimum Reporting Period: This is the minimum time between reports that the device will send updates.
 So, if data is changing regularly, this will prevent the binding receiving a flood of reports.
 - Maximum Reporting Period: This is the maximum time between reports that the device will send updates.
 If the data never changes, then the device will still send an update at this rate.
 This is important so that the binding knows the device has not failed, so it should not be set too long (normally a couple of hours will be fine).